HCL-TECH-SOFTWARE/connections-automation/documentation/VARIABLES.md

 db_type | DB2 | Database type to be passed to the Connections installer
-db_username | LCUSER | Database user to be passed to the Connections installer db_password | password | Database user password to be passed to the Connections installer db_port | 50000 | Database user password to be passed to the Connections installer smtp_hostname | *none* - required | <for future use, you can set it to *localhost*>
+db_username | LCUSER | Database user to be passed to the Connections installer db_password | password | Database user password to be passed to the Connections installer db_port | 50001 if ansible_distribution == 'SLES' else 50000 | The default TCP/IP service port will be set to 50001 if ansible_distribution is SUSE, else the default port will be 50000 smtp_hostname | *none* - required | <for future use, you can set it to *localhost*>
 ifix_apar | *none* - required when install Connections fix | APAR number of fix ifix_file | *none* - required when install Connections fix | fix file name from `{{ cnx_repository_url }}`